StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 https://retro.umoiq.com/service/publicXMLFeed?command=routeList&a={agencyId}
 https://retro.umoiq.com/service/publicXMLFeed?command=vehicleLocations&a={agencyId}&t=0

+We will encapsulate this functionality with a wrapper, `NextBusHttpAPI.java`, that will sit alongside TransitPlane.java under `server/src/main/java/swim/transit/NextBusHttpAPI.java`.

 ###### <a name="route-list"></a>routeList

 The first end-point corresponds to the `routeList` command, and will return a route object with a `tag`, `title`, and `shortTitle`.
 We will make use of the tag and title fields.
 Passing in “sf-muni” as the agency would correspond to the following input and output.